lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **Reference Images:** Drag and drop or upload a background image to trace paths over an existing image.
 * **WebM Export:** Export your animation with a black background, perfect for use as a control video in VACE.

-## How to Use With ComfyUI
+## How to Use with VACE

-Simply plug the webm into the control_video or control_images VACE input using any load video node.
-There are example workflows [here](https://github.com/lil-lilithhh/Spline-Path-Control-MYou/tree/main/example_workflows).
-Or if you prefer, use Wan2GP and use plug in the video into the "Control Video" input in VACE.
+Using ComfyUI, simply plug the webm into the control_video or control_images VACE input using any load video node.
+There are example workflows for comfy [here](https://github.com/lil-lilithhh/Spline-Path-Control-MYou/tree/main/example_workflows).
+Or if you prefer, use [Wan2GP](https://github.com/deepbeepmeep/Wan2GP) and use plug in the video into the "Control Video" input in VACE.

 ## Credits